By Scott Bateman

 The shopping is extensive and the old Spanish forts are massive.

 Turks and Caicos is not two islands but 40 islands and cays.
-This British overseas territory -- like the nearby British Virgin Islands -- have become a popular stop for eastern Caribbean cruises.
+This British overseas territory—like the nearby British Virgin Islands—have become a common stop for eastern Caribbean cruises.
 Cruise ships typically dock on Grand Turk.

 Popular attractions include migrating humpback whales from January through April, the largest cave system in the Caribbean and a variety of historical tours.